 - All violations issued to a vehicle shall be the responsibility of the person in whose name it is registered with the college.
 All violations issued to vehicles not registered with the college will be assigned to the appropriate parties.

 - The college assumes no responsibility for lost or damaged vehicles or their contents, driven or parked on campus.

 - The college reserves the right to remove at the owner's expense unlawfully parked or inoperable vehicles left for extended periods of time.
 Vehicles without current license plates or without a current Calvin parking permit are subject to impoundment.

 - The college reserves the right to immobilize or impound a vehicle at the owner's expense when a vehicle has repeatedly been in violation of the parking regulations or whenever warranted by immediate circumstance.
 All towing and impound fees will be the sole responsibility of the vehicle owner.

 - The college reserves the right to use applicable means to identify the users of vehicles on campus.
-A fee of $35 will be assessed if Campus Safety is required to obtain state vehicle registration information in order to identify the registered owner or user of any vehicle on College property.
-A fee of $35 will also be assessed for the removal of an immobilization device from a vehicle.
+A fee of $35 may be assessed if Campus Safety is required to obtain state vehicle registration information in order to identify the registered owner or user of any vehicle on College property.
+A fee of $35 will be assessed for the removal of an immobilization device from a vehicle.